User Customizable and Robust Geo-Indistinguishability for Location Privacy: Introduction

-To address the above challenges, we propose \emph{TACO (Tree-based Approach to Customizing location Obfuscation)}, a framework for customizing location obfuscation with strong privacy guarantees (based on $\epsilon$-\textit{Geo-Ind}) that effectively allows users to balance the trade-off between utility and privacy according to their own needs.
-TACO employs a semantic representation of a given region using a tree structure, namely \emph{location tree}, which assists users in specifying their policies as well as generating the obfuscation matrix.
-Users' policies include preferences with respect to the location to obfuscate based on factors such as maximum driving/walking distance, weather, hotspots etc. TACO also includes enforcement techniques to translate these policies into appropriate parameters in the obfuscation mechanism.
-Locations that do not satisfy the policies are removed from the resulting obfuscation function, which is eventually used to generate the final obfuscated location for the user.
-The experimental results on a real dataset show that the robust obfuscation function generated by TACO can be customized according to user policies with only minimal loss in utility compared to the traditional approaches which are non-customizable.
+To address the above challenges, we propose \emph{\systemName{}} (\underline{C}ust\underline{O}mizable \underline{R}obust \underline{G}eo \underline{I}ndistinguishability), a framework for generating location obfuscation with strong privacy guarantees (based on \textit{Geo-Ind}) that effectively allows users to balance the trade-off between privacy, utility, and customization. \systemName{} utilizes an untrusted server for performing the computationally heavy task of generating the obfuscation function while ensuring the privacy of the user.
+In order to do so, \systemName{} uses a tree structure which is a semantic representation of a given region that assists users in specifying their customization preferences.
+These preferences are used to select the obfuscation range and granularity of location sharing and are only selectively shared with the server so as to protect the privacy of the user e.g., only the number of locations to be removed from the obfuscation range and not the exact locations.
+The \systemName{} generates a \emph{robust} obfuscation function on the server side which satisfies the \textit{Geo-Ind} requirements after user customization i.e., removal of locations that do not satisfy the Boolean predicates.
+In order to generate this \emph{robust} function efficiently, \systemName{} minimizes the number of constraints by using a \emph{graph approximation}.
+The experimental results on a real dataset show that the robust obfuscation function generated by \systemName{} is customizable with only minimal loss in utility compared to the traditional approaches which are not robust against customization.

 The main contributions of this work are as follows: